Goochland County, Virginia: Constitutional officers

-Goochland is represented by Republican Mark J. Peake in the Virginia Senate, Republicans John McGuire and R. Lee Ware in the House of Delegates, Democrats Timothy M. Kaine and Mark Warner in the U.S. Senate, and Democrat Abigail Spanberger in the U.S. House of Representatives.
+Goochland is represented by Republicans Tom Garrett and David Owen in the House of Delegates, Democrats Timothy M. Kaine and Mark Warner in the U.S. Senate, and Republican John McGuire in the U.S. House of Representatives.

+Education

+The sole school district in the county is Goochland County Public Schools.
+The school system provides public school from K-12 for the county at five schools for 2,500 students.

+In 2020 the all-boys Benedictine College Preparatory and all-girls Saint Gertrude High School moved from their separate campuses in downtown Richmond to a combined campus in Goochland under the Benedictine Schools of Richmond.

 Economy

 West Creek Business Park

 Contributors to Goochland's increased growth in the early 2000s was the construction of the West Creek Business Park, as well as the completion of Richmond's semi-circumferential State Route 288.
 The latter connected the county to the major travel corridors of I-64 and I-95.
-The industrial park began attracting many businesses, including the corporate headquarters for Farm Bureau of Virginia and Performance Food Group (PFG), as well as Hallmark Youth Care, and CarMax.
+The industrial park began attracting many businesses, including the corporate headquarters for Farm Bureau of Virginia and Performance Food Group (PFG), as well as Hallmark Youth Care and CarMax.

 Top employers

-According to the County's 2011 Comprehensive Annual Financial Report, the top employers in the county are:
+According to the county's 2011 Comprehensive Annual Financial Report, the top employers in the county are:

 Geography

 According to the U.S. Census Bureau, the county has a total area of 290 sqmi, of which 281 sqmi is land and 8 sqmi (2.9%) is water.
 Goochland County is drained by the James River.